wcrp-hackapalooza/planning/README.md

 ## Adding pages and sections

-To add a page, simply create a `.qmd` file with your desired content.
+To add a page, simply create an `.md` file with your desired content.